American Clean Power

 What are the certification requirements for energy storage systems?

-The fire codes require battery energy storage systems to be certified to UL 9540, Energy Storage Systems and Equipment.
+Battery systems are also regulated by UL 9540, Energy Storage Systems and Equipment.
 Each major component – battery, power conversion system, and energy storage management system – must be certified to its own UL standard, and UL 9540 validates the proper integration of the complete system.
 Additionally, non-residential battery systems exceeding 50 kWh must be tested in accordance with UL 9540A, Standard for Test Method for Evaluating Thermal Runaway Fire Propagation in Battery Energy Storage Systems.
 This test evaluates the amount of flammable gas produced by a battery cell in thermal runaway and the extent to which thermal runaway propagates within the battery system.

 What are some key parameters for energy storage systems?